In this post, let me introduce you some of the best Visual Composer alternatives.

 Elementor is the page builder for WordPress that has the best free version.

 The Elementor has a visually appealing design and user interface.
-In fact, the new Thrive Architect has a similar UI like that of Elementor.
+In fact, the new Thrive Architect has a similar UI to that of Elementor.
 It is also a true WYSIWYG editor like that of Thrive Architect.

 The Elementor is fairly popular due to their limited free plugin that’s available on the WordPress repo.
 This means you get to experience the plugin before even buying it.

 The free version contains some of the basic elements like columns, text editor, icon box, headings, testimonials, up to tabs and accordions.

 You can see how your page is looking like and edit on various devices like mobile, tablet and computer screens.

 The pro version of the Elementor needs to be bought if you want the page builder to be really a better alternative to Visual Composer.